pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 |                 `save_results` |  int  | (optional) Default: `0`.
 Time step interval at which a pickle file is written containing some main [results](#save-results) for ALL previous time steps.
 If `0`, no such information is stored and no pickle file is written.                                                                                                                                                                       |
 | <nobr>`time_step_start`</nobr> |  int  | Time step number to (re)start a transient FSI calculation.
 If `0` is given, the simulation starts from scratch.
 Otherwise, the code looks for the relevant files to start from the corresponding time step.
 Not every solver wrapper implements restart, see the corresponding documentation for more information.
 For a steady simulation, the value should be `0`.                                |

-`timestep_start` and `delta_t` are necessary parameters (also in a steady simulation), but can also defined in the solver wrapper directly (e.g. for standalone testing).
+`timestep_start` and `delta_t` are necessary parameters (also in a steady simulation), but can also be defined in the solver wrapper directly (e.g. for standalone testing).
 If they are defined both here and in the solver wrapper, then the former value is used and a warning is printed.

 **These parameters should also be specified for the coupled solvers inheriting from `CoupledSolver`.**